dotnet/machinelearning/README.md

 [ML.NET](https://dotnet.microsoft.com/apps/machinelearning-ai/ml-dotnet) is a cross-platform open-source machine learning (ML) framework for .NET.

-ML.NET allows developers to easily build, train, deploy, and consume custom models in their applications using .NET, without requireming prior expertise in developing machine learning models or experience with other programming languages like Python or R. The framework provides data loading from files and databases, enables data transformations and includes many ML algorithms.
+ML.NET allows developers to easily build, train, deploy, and consume custom models in their applications using .NET, without requiring prior expertise in developing machine learning models or experience with other programming languages like Python or R. The framework provides data loading from files and databases, enables data transformations and includes many ML algorithms.

 With ML.NET, you can train models for the following scenarios:

 - Classification
 - Regression
 - Recommendation